MichaelLykkeStrand/USteam/README.md

 # USteam
-This will be the home of U-Steam
+This will be the home of U-Steam.
 U-Steam is a password manager for steam and includes automatic login/logout.
 The tool is primarily for use as a tray application, meaning you login using the tray icon, however it also supports a full GUI for adding, editing and removing users.
 All data is stored in an encrypted format.